elifcyildirim/patterns_in_road_accidents/README.md

 ![Metrics_of_the_Top_performing_models.PNG](images/Metrics_of_the_Top_performing_models.PNG)

-The best performing model predicts severity of hypothetical accidents based on:
+The best performing model predicts severity of the hypothetical accidents based on:

 1. attributes of the road (speed limit, light conditions, road type, second road class, urban/rural area, easting/northing),